wayn-r/lovelace-lcars-card/yaml-config-definition.md

                                        #            "chisel-endcap", "top_header".

         appearance:                    # Optional: Defines the static visual style of the element's shape.
-          fill: <color_value>          # Primary fill color for the element's shape.
+          fill: <color_property>       # Primary fill color for the element's shape.
-          stroke: <color_value>        # Outline/border color for the element's shape.
+          stroke: <color_property>     # Outline/border color for the element's shape.
           strokeWidth: <number>        # Outline/border width in pixels for the element's shape.

           # --- Shape-Specific Appearance Properties ---